mustafakbaser/DXF-Viewer/README.md

 - Pan by dragging with left mouse button
 - Automatic centering and scaling of loaded drawings
 - High-quality antialiasing for smooth rendering

+### Multi-Language Support
+- English and Turkish language options
+- Dynamic language switching without restarting the application
+- Language preference saved between sessions
+- Complete translation of all UI elements, menus, and messages
+- Easy to extend with additional languages

 ### Layer Management
 - Show/hide individual layers